 Board up broken windows, and secure damaged exterior doors.
 Tarp any holes in the roof.
 These steps discourage vandalism and secure interiors from the weather.

-3. Confirm Structural Stability
+2. Confirm Structural Stability

 Confirm the condition of fire-damaged walls, floors and ceilings.
 Closely inspect load-bearing walls, and check joists and rafters in the attic.
 Tear out structures that need to be replaced.

-4. Clear and Ventilate All Areas
+3. Clear And Ventilate All Areas

 Clear out and haul off debris and unsalvageable materials.
 Follow local regulations for disposal.